Debiased inference for a covariate-adjusted regression function: Numerical studies

 Figure~\ref{fig:pointwise_coverage} displays the empirical coverage of pointwise 95\% confidence intervals for $\theta_0(a_0)$.
-The asymptotic bias of the local linear estimator results in poor coverage at points where the second derivative is large in magnitude.
-The debiased estimator has good coverage for all bandwidth selection procedures considered.
-The plug-in method has the best coverage at interior points, but over-covers near the boundaries.
+The asymptotic bias of the local linear estimator results in poor coverage at points where the second derivative is large in magnitude unless undersmoothing is employed.
+The debiased estimator has generally good coverage for all bandwidth selection procedures considered when the influence function-based variance estimator is used.
+The debiased estimators with LOOCV bandwidth selection have good coverage despite having larger variance because the influence function-based variance estimator accounts for the bandwidth.
+The debiased methods have good coverage at the boundaries, but slightly lower coverage near the boundaries.
+This issue is not present when using parametric nuisance estimators (shown in the Supplementary Material), so it could be due to the finite-sample performance of data-adaptive nuisance estimators over the corresponding region.
+The debiased estimator with confidence intervals based on the plug-in estimator of the asymptotic variance has worse coverage, especially near the boundary, which further illustrates the value of using the influence function-based variance estimator.

 Figure~\ref{fig:pairwise_coverage} displays the empirical coverage of confidence intervals for the causal effect $\theta_0(a) - \theta_0(0.5)$ based on the debiased estimator and the two variance estimators described following Theorem~\ref{thm:multivariate}.
 The confidence intervals based on the variance estimator using asymptotic independence (top row) are conservative when $a$ is close to 0.5 because the finite-sample covariance between the estimators is positive when the distance between the evaluation points is small.
-When $a$ is farther from $0.5$, the confidence intervals have better coverage.
-The confidence intervals using the variance estimator based on the influence functions (bottom row) have much better coverage for all values of $a$, especially at large sample sizes, because the variance estimator captures some of the finite-sample covariance between the estimators.
+When $a$ is further from $0.5$, the confidence intervals have better coverage.
+The confidence intervals using the influence function-based variance estimator (second row) have much better coverage for all values of $a$, especially at large sample sizes, because the variance estimator captures some of the finite-sample covariance between the estimators.
+For both approaches, the plug-in method is conservative when the outcome regression is misspecified.